endless-hu/6.824-2022-public/README.md

 **PLEASE NOTE:** The hyperlinks to my **source code** in this repo are **INVALID!!!** This is a public version of my project.
 I **don't open my source code** because it is a course project and I believe I'm obliged to help protect academic integrity.

-# ENVIRONMENT SETUP

-The whole lab is developed under `Go`, so you should [set up the `Go` environment](http://nil.lcs.mit.edu/6.824/2022/labs/go.html) before testing my code.

 # Project Overview

 ## Lab 1 - MapReduce